-Students pursing teacher certification will need to take MAT 1351 and 2345 as prerequisites for MAT 2351.
+Students pursing teacher certification will need to take MAT 1351 and 2345 as prerequisites for MAT 2451.
 Mathematics majors must complete six semester hours in programming courses (CIS 1359 and MAT 4471 may count as programming courses).
-It is recommended that the laboratory science requirement be met by taking the major's classes in biology, chemistry or physics.
+It is recommended that the laboratory science requirement be met by taking University Physics.